-The Disciplinary Procedure is designed to help all employees to achieve and maintain standards of conduct and to encourage and support relevant employees to improve as appropriate.
+The Disciplinary Policy and Procedure (Disciplinary Procedure) is designed to help all employees to achieve and maintain standards of conduct and to encourage and support relevant employees to improve as appropriate.
 Excellent conduct and high standards of behaviour are essential to ensure we have a confident and competent workforce that are equipped to help us to achieve the strategic objectives set out in our Strategic Plan and statutory objectives.

 It is also essential that standards of employee conduct and behaviour are consistently maintained across the organisation for the safety and well-being of all employees.
-This procedure supports fair and consistent treatment of all employees while maintaining the standards of conduct expected and encouraging improvement where necessary.
+This policy supports fair and consistent treatment of all employees while maintaining the standards of conduct expected and encouraging improvement where necessary.

 Any minor misconduct will be dealt with informally.
-Where matters have not been resolved informally or when allegations have been received that requires investigation employees will be managed through this Disciplinary Procedure.
+Where matters have not been resolved informally or when allegations have been received that require investigation, employees will be managed through this Disciplinary Procedure.